 A plan can be presented in a “how it works” format or any other format that makes sense.

 The plan should be simple, culminating in a positive result for the visitor.
-Examples are business growth, revenue, more funding, and greater convenience.
+Examples include business growth, increased revenue, additional funding, and enhanced convenience.

 Below are five examples of plans presented on websites.

-The plan doesn’t have to be perfect, but it does have to be clear and straightforward.
-You can always improve the sequence in future iterations.
+The plan doesn’t have to be perfect, but it must be clear and straightforward.
+You can continually improve the sequence in future iterations.

-For certain visitors, seeing and understanding a plan is the difference between them bouncing from your website and them contacting you or signing up.
+For certain visitors, seeing and understanding a plan is the difference between them leaving your website and contacting you or signing up.

 E-Mission Control